nexios-labs/sift-validator/docs/installation.md

 # Installation

-This guide covers the different ways to install Sift in your Python environment.
+This guide covers the different ways to install Voltar  in your Python environment.

 ## Requirements

-Sift is designed to work with modern Python versions:
+Voltar  is designed to work with modern Python versions:

 - Python 3.8 or higher
 - No external dependencies for core functionality